isar/hive/README.md

 The benchmark was performed on a Oneplus 6T with Android Q. You can [run the benchmark yourself](https://github.com/hivedb/hive_benchmark).

-*Take this benchmark with a grain of salt it is very hard to compare databases objectively since they were made for different purpose
+*Take this benchmark with a grain of salt.
+It is very hard to compare databases objectively since they were made for different purposes.

 ### Licence